 |Museum is open

-Mosaics Museum admission ticket cost - 35 TL (entrance to this museum is included in the Istanbul museum pass).
+Mosaics Museum admission ticket cost - 120TL.
+Entrance to this museum is included in the Istanbul museum pass, which is worth buying if you plan to visit more than 3 Istanbul museums.

 How to get to the Mosaic Museum